The Red-Vented Cockatoo, (Cacatua haematuropygia)

 Once the chicks reach ten days of age check to see if they are large enough to take a size "U" stainless steel ring if so check every day to make sure the ring is still in place.
 I always enter our flights even when the birds are not nesting and open the inspection door so as they get used to me doing this (more times as the breeding season approaches than say winter time).
 I have only ever had to hand rear one youngster in the 16 years that we have been breeding them.
 I have also found that if two or more pairs are kept in flights next to each other they seem to breed more easily.

-It is the only Cockatoo to be listed in the Red Data Book of encriticaly endangered species of Wild life.
+It is the only Cockatoo to be listed in the Red Data Book of critically endangered species of Wild Life.

 We will be pleased to receive further articles and information of interest to add to our Web Site or for publication in our Magazine.